 The Ending of When No One is Watching

-Sydney and Theo are strapped down but before they could be injected, both of the two employees (captors) dies of food poisoning.
-Ms. Gracie and Mr. Sweeney, oldtimers from the community, are their rescuers.
+Sydney and Theo are strapped down, but before they could be injected, both of the two employees (captors) die of food poisoning.
+Ms. Gracie and Mr. Sweeney, old timers from the community, are their rescuers.
 They knew something was up and had been working against it all along.
 They had even moved Sydney’s mother’s body from where she’d buried her in the garden.
 Ms. Candace had tried to keep Sydney out of it by telling her to go home during the blackout; they already had a plan in place to poison the people at the banquet.
-(A lot of this part wasn’t clean to me).
+(A lot of this part wasn’t clear to me).

-To clean up the evidence from killings, the rescuers set fire to the old medical center.
+To clean up the evidence from the killings, the rescuers set fire to the old medical center.
 The fire would remove the evidence.
-They literally burn down it all down.
+They literally burn it all down.

 Theo and Sydney wake up together on the pullout in Candace’s guest room.
 They are about to have breakfast with the rest of the rescue group.
 They turn off the radio as the announcer finishes the report that there was a transformer fire and no foul play is suspected.
 VerenTech stock is down, and they are pulling out of Brooklyn.
 The group discusses other communities facing the same nightmare, a private forum that Jamal’s been part of with conversations of the same kinds of events he experienced.
 Before they take on the next fight, they find a moment to eat together.
 Sydney feels safer with her mother’s gun tucked into her waistband.